evennia/evennia/docs/source/Components/Help-System.md

 the output.

-To make it easier to tweak the look, the parts of the code that changes the visual presentation has been broken out into separate methods `format_help_entry` and `format_help_index` - override these in your version of `help` to change the display as you please.
+To make it easier to tweak the look, the parts of the code that changes the visual presentation and entity searching has been broken out into separate methods on the command class.
+Override these in your version of `help` to change the display or tweak as you please.
 See the api link above for details.

 ## Technical notes